PeteHaitch/phd_thesis/markdown/paper_reviews.md

 > The overall higher mapping efficiency of oocytes versus ESCs can be explained by the amount of DNA in each cells (4n for MII oocytes and 2n for ESCs), resulting in a relatively lower contribution of spurious sequences in MIIs.

 They sequenced multiple single cells (51 across from four different 'populations') at very shallow depth ($\approx 20 \times 10^{6}$ 100bp PE reads/sample).
 Furthermore, mapping efficiences were very low ($\approx 3.9 \times 10^{6}$ reads/sample or $20\%$), which is largely due to low-complexity sequences (specifically, poly-Ts that are inherant to the protocol).
 They also sequenced "bull cell mass" samples, i.e. pools of the same cells.
 They could largely recapitulate the $\beta$-values of the pools using 12 single-cells.

+## \citep{Robinson:2014tx}

+Mark has written a review of methods to detect DMRs.
+It is fairly high-level (as it should be) and could basically act as my description of calling DMCs and DMRs!
+For example:

+> It is therefore no surprise that BB assumptions are made in several recently proposed packages, such as BiSeq [30], MOABS [29], DSS [28] and RADMeth [33].
+Similarly, empirical Bayes (EB) methods fit naturally for modeling and inference across many types of genomic data and DNA methylation assays are no different.
+MOABS and DSS both implement hierarchical models and use the whole dataset to estimate the hyperparameters of the beta distribution; RADMeth and BiSeq use standard maxi- mum likelihood without any moderation.
+While BiSeq and RADMeth do not moderate parameter estimates, they provide facilities for complex designs through design matrices, which MOABS and DSS do not currently offer.

+Mark notes that neither Fisher's exact test, nor logistic regression, control for within-group variability:

+> While this strategy (Fisher's exact test) may be sufficient in comparing cell lines, we stress that the use of FET should be avoided in the general case; most systems have inherent biological variation and FET does not account for it.

+> Likewise, using the binomial distribution, such as a logistic regression framework (e.g., methylKit; 32), also does not facilitate estimation of biological variability, unless an overdispersion term is used.

+This quote fits with my intuition:

+> Ultimately, our intuition suggests that moderated t/F-statistics on the normalized log-ratios of intensities seems most rigorous. -- Highlighted 25/07/2014

+Mark emphasies the fact that there is a __big__ difference between methods that work on pre-defined regions and methods that seek to identify such regions:

+> ... one must distinguish between methods that operate on predefined regions, with those that define regions of DM.
+The latter is considerably more difficult because ensuring control of the false discovery rate (FDR) at the region-level is non-trivial; in particular, controlling false discoveries at the site-level does not give a direct way to controlling false discoveries at the region-level when the region itself is also to be defined.

+### Missing
+`methylSig`